Public Committee Against Torture in Israel

-The Public Committee Against Torture in Israel (PCATI; הוועד הציבורי נגד עינויים בישראל) is an Israeli NGO established in 1990 that monitors the use of torture and ill-treatment by Israeli security services against Palestinians under detention.
-PCATI was founded in 1990 in reaction to what it describes as "the ongoing policy of the Israeli government, which permitted the systematic use of torture and ill treatment in Shin Bet interrogations".
+The Public Committee Against Torture in Israel (PCATI; הוועד הציבורי נגד עינויים בישראל) is an Israeli non-governmental organisation that monitors the use of torture and ill-treatment by Israeli security services against those under detention.
+PCATI was founded in 1990 in reaction to what it described as "the ongoing policy of the Israeli government, which permitted the systematic use of torture and ill treatment in Shin Bet interrogations".

 Overview

 PCATI monitors detention centers and advocates against the use of torture in interrogation in Israel using legal means, supporting relevant legislation and an information campaign aimed at raising public awareness of the subject.
 PCATI cooperates with other human rights organizations, Israeli, Palestinian and international, in its struggle against the use of torture in Israel and for the implementation of international law and international humanitarian law in Israeli law and practice.

 PCATI is also engaged in outreach and education programs aimed at raising and engaging public discourse and consciousness regarding torture, impunity and related violations of human rights.

-In December 1996, PCATI, together with the Palestinian Center for Human Rights (PCHR), Gaza, received the 1996 French Republic Award on Human Rights from the President of France.
+In December 1996, PCATI, together with the Palestinian Centre for Human Rights (PCHR), Gaza, received the 1996 French Republic Award on Human Rights from the President of France.